demisx/demisx.github.io/_posts/2015-07-02-git-rebase-keep-my-branch-changes.md

 <!--more-->

 Starting with git version 1.7.3 it became possible to pass a strategy option to `git rebase` command.

+The use of `-Xtheirs` and `-Xours` appear to be somewhat counterintuitive, so think of it as telling git which branch files to override when resolving rebase conflicts, i.e. `-Xtheirs` will keep your branch changes by overwriting files in the branch you are rebasing to and `-Xours` will overwrite your own branch with the original files in the branch your are committing to.

 Thus, if I want to rebase to `master` and tell git to use my feature branch as the latest source when conflicts arise, I need to do the following: